Aasim-A/AsyncTimer/README.md

 t.cancel(timeoutId);
 ```

+# Limitations
+- Capturing lambda functions do not work.

 # Examples

 - BlinkUsingInterval - Blink led using `setInterval`.
 - SerialMsgUsingTimeout - Send a message to the serial monitor using `setTimeout` 10 seconds after booting.
 - CancelInterval - Cancel an interval using `cancel`.
 - CancelTimeout - Cancel a timeout using `cancel`.
+- DebounceUsingTimeout - Debounce button using a `delay`.

 # License